versini-org/node-cli/packages/logger/README.md

 ### Log one or more messages in a box

-the `printBox` method is a wrapper around the excellent [Boxen](https://github.com/sindresorhus/boxen), with sensible defaults.
+The `printBox` method is a wrapper around the excellent [Boxen](https://github.com/sindresorhus/boxen), with sensible defaults.

 ```js
 import { Logger } from "@node-cli/logger";